 It was a Wednesday afternoon when she first messaged me, through the Tumblr messaging app.
 She wasn’t exactly my type, not someone I really found attractive.
 My friend Natalie pointed out that I should take a chance with her.
-I typed out a quick reply to her.
+I typed out a quick reply and left it at that.
 When I got out of my class, I had already forgotten about this interaction, and was ready to move on with my day.
 Little did I know, she had already written a reply back, so we kept talking.
 Eventually, I gave her my number, because why not.
 She also seemed like a decent person, which was hard to come by.

 We ended up talking all day.
 Her name was KB.
 We texted about where we came from, the things we liked to do, where we wanted our futures to go.
 She seemed like a lot of fun, definitely someone I could see myself with.
 She lived in New York, making her 3 hours ahead of me.
 Eventually, it got late.
 She asked if she could talk to me tomorrow.
 I smiled at the thought of us talking all day tomorrow.

 We had been talking for about two or three weeks, and I thought that there could be something serious between us.
 There was joyful routine, both of us were happy (at least that was what I thought).
 She told me she thought I was her type, I told her she didn’t know what she was saying, but I texted all my friends anyway.
 I was happy, mainly because I felt I was still lovable, especially after the rough breakup between me and my ex.
 I believed my friends when they said they were happy for me.